tmj010/budget/README.md

 # budget
-This application will manage expensive, savings and usages for each period.
+This application will manage expense, savings and usages for each period.